National debt of Pakistan

 The national debt of Pakistan (قومی قرضہ جاتِ پاکستان), or simply Pakistani debt, is the total public debt, or unpaid borrowed funds carried by the Government of Pakistan, which includes measurement as the face value of the currently outstanding treasury bills (T-bills) that have been issued by the federal government.

-The terms 'budget deficit' and 'national surplus' usually refer to the federal government budget balance from year to year, not the cumulative amount of debt.
-A deficit year increases the debt, while a surplus year decreases the debt as more money is received than spent.

 History

 In 2008 when Pakistan Peoples Party (PPP) had won the election, Pakistan's debt was Rs.
 6435 billion which increased by 135% in the next five years of PPP tenure, and became Rs.
 15,096 billion in 2013.
 Majority of this increase in debt was in domestic debt in which external debt of Pakistan increased by 22 percent, from US$42.8 billion in 2008 to US$52.4 billion in 2013.
-PPP government was dependent on domestic and International lending to meet the needs of the government expenditures.
+PPP government was dependent on domestic and international lending to meet the needs of the government expenditures.
 Total debt increased to 64 percent of the GDP but external debt as a percentage of GDP decreased from 29.5 percent to 23.4 percent.

 After 2013 Pakistani general election, Nawaz Sharif came to power.
-During their rule of five years, Pakistan's external debt increased from US$52.4 billion to US$75.3 billion, an increase of 226.80 percent, mainly due to the China-Pakistan Economic Corridor, for which loans were taken from China and all contracts awarded only to Chinese companies, the consequent high imports from China (not offset by any significant exports to China), and also Sukuk bonds.
+During their rule of five years, Pakistan's external debt increased from US$52.4 billion to US$75.3 billion, an increase of 144 percent, mainly due to the China-Pakistan Economic Corridor, for which loans were taken from China and all contracts awarded only to Chinese companies, the consequent high imports from China (not offset by any significant exports to China), and also Sukuk bonds.